 In a busy week for UK data, piecing together the jobs jigsaw reveals a generally improving picture.
 Headline unemployment for the three months to January remained steady at 5%, around 1.7 million people registered as out of work; in context the rate was 3.8% in late 2019.
 However, 4 million people are not working but are still being paid via the furlough scheme (because the scheme reimburses the employer, technically these people still rank as ‘employed’), though this is significantly below the peak of 8.9 million in May of last year, and the number will almost certainly shrink again as the hospitality sector in particular is allowed to resume activity in staggered stages during this spring.

 It remains to be seen how many of those still on furlough will have no job to which to return, but clearly a significant number who have benefited from the protection of the scheme have been able successfully to go back to their old jobs.
 Encouraging news from HMRC shows that for the third consecutive month, the number of employees in the PAYE system increased again, this time by 68,000 in February; the number is still 693,000 less than a year ago but the trend is in the right direction.
-Further positive corroborative evidence is that while there remained 680,000 unfilled job vacancies in the three months to February, average wages (including bonuses) for those in employment rose by 4.8% over the same period, the fastest rate of growth since 2008, according to Trading Economics, and a multiple of the consumer prices inflation rate, indicating substantial real wage growth.
+Further positive corroborative evidence is that while there remained 680,000 unfilled job vacancies in the three months to February, average wages (including bonuses) for those in employment rose by 4.8% over the same period, the fastest rate of growth since 2008, according to Trading Economics.

 Thus overall, despite still being in this surreal situation of restricted freedoms, there is nevertheless demonstrable resilience in the UK economy.
 Despite the calamitous experience of a 9.9% decline in economic activity in 2020, and although there have been undoubted casualties along the way particularly on the high street (more store and branch closures with job losses announced this week from John Lewis and Santander), travel and tourism, the government’s “extend and pretend” lifeboat schemes have nevertheless appeared to shield the bulk of the workforce from the teeth of the economic hurricane.
 Of course, the real national financial cost is still there: it sits brooding on the government balance sheet in the form of £2 trillion of debt, some 110% of the size of the economy, to be dealt with at a later date.